Bachelor of Arts (BA)

 Lecturers and seminar tutors are available outside of class to give advice on essay writing and on other matters related to their module.
 They will also give you feedback on your essays to help you improve your writing and problem-solving techniques.

 Research training, personal and professional development are all embedded into your PPL degree programme.
 Through modules, extracurricular activities, skills workshops, careers events and one-to-one advice sessions, you will be able to hone the skills that employers and further study programmes are looking for.

-Lectures vary greatly, with core first year modules having up to around 500 students.
-In later years, optional modules may be from 30 up to around 200.
-Seminars in first year have a maximum of 14 students, and in later years may be up to 18 students.
+In person lecture sizes vary greatly, with core first year modules having up to around 500 students.
+In later years, on optional modules they may be from 30 up to around 200.
+Seminars in first year usually have up to 14 students, and in later years may be up to 18 students.

 How will I be assessed?